Juan-Jones/mediumish-theme-jekyll/_posts/2018-08-01-what-is-marketing.md

 Over the years, modern marketing has remained the strongest form of advertising or promotion.
 The success is due, in part, to the continuous development of digital technology.
 And of course, most people around the world use digital technology daily.

-### Processes of Marketing
+### Process of Marketing

-The processes of marketing include;
+The marketing process includes;

-* "Activating"–Activating is the act of forming.
-It involves the formulation and implementation of a plan or strategy.
+* Activating: Forming or activating involves the formulation and implementation of a plan or strategy.
-* "_Advertising and Promoting_"–The process is used to influence individuals to purchase products or complete an offer.
+* Advertising and Promoting: The process is used to influence individuals to purchase products or complete an offer.
-* "Conceptualization"-Marketing begins with an idea.
-Before you can effectively promote or advertise, you must visualize the process.
+* Conceptualization: Before you can effectively promote or advertise, you must visualize the process.
-* "Critical Thinking"–A cognitive activity that begins with brainstorming to figure out an idea.
-Critical thinking can be an individual or collaborative activity.
-Many organizations use the critical thinking process known as strategic thinking to gather ideas.
+* Critical Thinking: A cognitive activity that begins with brainstorming to figure out an idea.
-* "Market and Marketing Research"–Research focuses on elements that help you grow your business.
-Activities are needed to gain a better understanding of the market.
+* Market and Marketing Research: Research focuses on elements that help you grow your business.
-* "Measuring and Evaluating"–Measuring and evaluating enables organizations to determine the effectiveness of the strategy.
+* Measuring and Evaluating: Measuring and evaluating enables organizations to determine the effectiveness of the strategy.
-* "Planning"-When applied in an organization's strategic management process, planning outlines the marketing and advertising efforts for the coming year.
-The components of a marketing plan include; budget, goals and objectives, marketing mix, market plan strategies.
+* Planning: When applied in an organization's strategic management process, planning outlines the marketing and advertising efforts for the coming year.
-* "Selling"–This is the act of persuading the target market.
-* "Strategizing"-Strategizing is a process that involves assessing necessary actions to develop a plan.
-When developing a marketing strategy, strategizing focuses on gaining a competitive advantage.
+* Strategizing: When developing a marketing strategy, strategizing focuses on gaining a competitive advantage.
-* "Testing"-Testing is an experimental phase.
+* Testing: Testing is an experimental phase.
 It gives businesses the ability to identify the strengths and weaknesses of a product or service.

-Most small business owners are eager to get their business up and running to generate profits.
-However, it's critical to slow down and ensure everything is done correctly.
+* Selling: This is the act of persuading the target market.

 ### Orientations of Marketing